dennycd/libgeocached/README.md

 1   1    north half along latitude, east half along longitude
 ```

-Thesefore, a given geo cell is partitioned into four sub regions by halfing at the centre line along both latitude and longitude directions.
-Internal node at tree level K represents a geo rectangle having K bit precision (assuming 0 bit at root node).
+By going down 1 tree level, the geo cell is partitioned into four sub regions by halfing at the centre line along both latitude and longitude directions.
+Internal node at tree level k represents a geo rectangle having k bit precision (assuming 0 bit at root node).
+The leaf node of the tree has the highest bit precision and therefore corresponding to the smallest geo rectangle.
+Reference to the objects are stored at the leaf nodes.

+### Runtime Complexity

+For a fixed maximum bit representation, the height of the GCTree is bounded by the number of bits __K__.
+Therefore inserting an object into the tree is bounded by __O(K)__ .
+Deletion via geolocaiton tag also requires finding the leaf node containing the object which is __O(K)__.

+A spatial query on the gctree resembles that of a [R-tree](https://en.wikipedia.org/wiki/R-tree) operation by first locating the minimum bounding rectangle cell encompassing the query region, and then recursively traverse down the sub regions and collect all objects fall within the query area.

-## Performance
+### Performance
-[TBD]

-## Road Map
-[TBD]

-## Dependencies
+More performance evaluation matrix to come for the next milestone release

+### Version
+Current:  0.0.1

+### Build and Install

+platform specific build scripts and projects are available under build folders

+### References

 * Geographiclib <http://geographiclib.sourceforge.net/>
 * libgeohash <https://github.com/lyokato/libgeohash>